-At the onset of a mechanical start, the ISL6532 receives it's bias voltage from the 5V Standby bus (5VSBY).
-As soon as the SLP_S3 and SLP_S5 signals have transitioned HIGH, the ISL6532 starts an internal counter.
-Following a cold start or any subsequent S5 state, state transitions are ignored until the system enters S0/S1.
-None of the regulators will begin the soft start procedure until the 5V Standby bus has exceeded POR, the 12V bus has exceeded POR and $V{\rm NCH}$ has exceeded the trip level.
+At the onset of a mechanical start, the ISL6532A receives it's bias voltage from the 5V Standby bus (5VSBY).
+As soon as the SLP_S3 and SLP_S5 have transitioned HIGH, the ISL6532A starts an internal counter.
+Following a cold start or any subsequent S4/S5 state, state transitions are ignored until the system enters S0/S1.
+None of the regulators will begin the soft-start procedure until the 5V Standby bus has exceeded POR, the 12V bus has exceeded POR and V{NCH} has exceeded the trip level.

 Once all of these conditions are met, the PWM error amplifier will first be reset by internally shorting the COMP pin to the FB pin.
-This reset lasts for 2048 clock cycles which is typically 8.2ms (one clock cycle = $1/f{OSC}$).
-The digital soft start sequence will then begin.
+This reset lasts for 2048 clock cycles, which is typically 8.2ms (one clock cycle = $1/f{OSC}$).
+The digital soft-start sequence will then begin.

 The PWM error amplifier reference input is clamped to a level proportional to the soft-start voltage.
 As the soft-start voltage slews up, the PWM comparator generates PHASE pulses of increasing width that charge the output capacitor(s).
-The internal V{TT} LDO will also soft start through the reference that tracks the output of the PWM regulator.
-The soft start lasts for 2048 clock cycles, which is typically 8.2ms.
+The internal VTT LDO will also soft-start through the reference that tracks the output of the PWM regulator.
+The reference for the AGP LDO controller will rise relative to the soft-start reference.
+The soft-start lasts for 2048 clock cycles, which is typically 8.2ms.
 This method provides a rapid and controlled output voltage rise.

-Figure 1 shows the soft start sequence for a typical cold start.
-Due to the soft start capacitance, C{SS} , on the

-VREF_IN pin, the S5 to S0 transition profile of the V{TT} rail will have a more rounded features at the start and end of the soft start whereas the V{DDQ} profile has distinct starting and ending points to the ramp up.
+Figure 1 shows the soft-start sequence for a typical cold start.
+Due to the soft-start capacitance, C{SS} , on the VREF_IN pin, the S5 to S0 transition profile of the V{TT} rail will have a more rounded features at the start and end of the soft-start whereas the V{DDQ} profile has distinct starting and ending points to the ramp up.

-By directly monitoring 12VATX and the SLP_S3 and SLP_S5 signals, the ISL6532 can achieve PGOOD status significantly faster than other devices that depend on the Latched_Backfeed_Cut signal for timing.
+By directly monitoring 12VATX and the SLP_S3 and SLP_S5 signals the ISL6532A can achieve PGOOD status significantly faster than other devices that depend on Latched_Backfeed_Cut for timing.